718-507-2617

 "Navidad: A Mexican-American Christmas" celebrates the holiday traditions experienced by a young person of Mexican immigrant parents growing up in New York City.
 Experiencing traditions from Aztec-inspired dance to Christmas carols, the youngster tries to bring their two worlds together.
 In a dream, they imagine the fusion of Mariachi music with Tchaikovsky, folk dance with ballet, and the wonderment of their two cultures.
 But a tempting character preaches the separation of these customs, and the youngster must choose.

 "Navidad" was developed and premiered at Thalia Spanish Theatre in November 2018 under the Artistic Direction of Alberto Lopez Herrera, Music Direction by George Saenz, and co-story writer Juan Castaño.
-Dramaturg Gabriel Garcia was invited to help develop the story further and the final version of the show was performed at Queens Theatre and the Apollo Theatre in 2019.
+Dramaturg Gabriela Garcia was invited to help develop the story further and the final version of the show was performed at Queens Theatre and the Apollo Theatre in 2019.

 The Departure: A young couple leaves their home in northern Mexico with a bittersweet farewell dance with their friends and family.
 The opportunities of New York City await them.
 There they find work as garment makers and, through long hours of hard labor, make their living and begin a family.